Thebreak35/conda-jupyter-script/README.md

 - Open your web browser and type a URL `localhost:8889` You need the password you created from previous step to login.

-## Installation
+## Install other libraries

-Run these following commands on remote machine

-`conda create -n my-env-1`
+You need to ssh into remote machine.

+`ssh your-remote-user@your-remote-machine`

+*Remote machine*
-Activate conda environment

-`conda activate my-env-1`
+- Activate the conda environment `conda activate my-env-1`

-Install Jupyter notebook
+- Check for packages `conda list` or `pip list`
+- You can install libraries via [conda](https://anaconda.org/anaconda/repo) `conda install lib-name` or [pip](https://pypi.org/) `pip install lib-name`
+- You can install a specific version of library `conda install lib-name==1.0.1` or `pip install lib-name==1.0.1`

-`conda install -c conda-forge notebook`
+- You can install libraries from a specific channel `conda install -c conda-forge lib-name` (see [Conda channels](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html), [conda-forge](https://anaconda.org/conda-forge/repo) )

-Check package after installation

-`conda list`

----

 ## Running a Jupyter notebook from remote server

+If you completed the instructions from ## For the first installation.
+Jupyter notebook process should be running in backgroud.
+You can skip into ### Step 2

 #### - Step 1: Run this following command from remote machine

-`jupyter notebook --no-browser --port=8888`
+ssh into remote machine then run Jupyter notebook `nohup jupyter notebook --no-browser --port=8888 & > nohup.out`

 #### - Step 2: Forward port